'Conclave' wins best picture at BAFTAs as 'The Brutalist' takes direct...

-LONDON (AP) — Papal thriller “ Conclave ” was among winners Sunday at the 78th British Academy Film Awards, where genre-bending musical “ Emilia Pérez ” proved that it’s still an awards contender despite a multipronged backlash that looked to have dented its chances.
+LONDON (AP) — Papal thriller “ Conclave ” won four prizes including best picture on Sunday at the 78th British Academy Film Awards, where genre-bending musical “ Emilia Pérez ” proved that it’s still an awards contender despite a multipronged backlash that looked to have dented its chances.

+At a ceremony where no film dominated, “The Brutalist” equaled the awards tally of “Conclave," scooping four trophies, including best director for Brady Corbet and best actor for Adrien Brody.
+Mikey Madison won the best actress prize for Brooklyn tragicomedy “Anora.”
-“Conclave” was nominated in 12 categories for Sunday's prizes, including best picture, best director for Edward Berger and best actor for Ralph Fiennes, playing a cardinal corralling conniving clergy as they elect a new pope.

-Before those categories were handed out, “Conclave” was named outstanding British film and took trophies for editing and adapted screenplay.
+“Conclave,” which stars Ralph Fiennes as a cardinal corralling conniving clergy as they elect a new pope, beat “Anora,” “The Brutalist,” “Emilia Pérez” and Bob Dylan biopic “ A Complete Unknown " to the top prize.
+"Conclave” was also named outstanding British film and took trophies for editing and adapted screenplay.

 Best actress nominee Karla Sofía Gascón, who stars as the titular transgender ex-cartel boss in “Emilia Pérez,” wasn’t at the ceremony.
 Gascón has withdrawn from promoting the film, which has 13 Oscar nominations, amid controversy over her social media posts disparaging Muslims, George Floyd and diversity at the Oscars.

-Audiard has condemned those comments, but in his acceptance speech thanked Gascón and her co-stars Zoe Saldaña and Selena Gomez.
+The film's director, Jacques Audiard, has condemned those comments, but in his acceptance speech thanked Gascón along with her co-stars Saldaña and Selena Gomez.

 “I am deeply proud of what we have all achieved together," he said.

-Note: A previous version of this story was corrected to show that the Academy Awards are on March 2, not March 3.